ganadara135/masteringEthereumBookSummary/chapter6.md

 |Geth private testnets|1337|

 # The Signature Prefix Value (v) and Public Key Recovery

+From r we also calculate r-1, which is the multiplicative inverse of r.
+Finally, we calculate z, which is the n lowest bits of the message hash, where n is the order of the elliptic curve.
+The two possible public keys are then:
+K1 = r^–1 (sR – zG)
+and:
+K2 = r^-1 (sR' – zG)
+where:
+K1 and K2 are the two possibilities for the signer’s public key.
+r^-1 is the multiplicative inverse of the signature’s r value.
+s is the signature’s s value.
+R and R' are the two possibilities for the ephemeral public key Q.
+z is the n-lowest bits of the message hash.
+G is the elliptic curve generator point.

 # Separating Signing and Transmission (Offline Signing)
 ![offline signing](https://github.com/ethereumbook/ethereumbook/raw/develop/images/offline_signing.png)